Earl D. Desmond

 Earl Daniel Desmond (August 26, 1895 – May 26, 1958) was a United States Democratic politician.

-Desmond was born in Sacramento, California, and during World War I he served in the United States Army.
-He subsequently became a member of the California legislature for the 19th District and in 1941 was Speaker pro Tem of the California State Assembly.
+Born in Sacramento, California in 1895, Desmond served in the United States Army during World War I. Subsequently, he served as secretary to the Sacramento County Board of Supervisors.

+In 1932 Desmond ran for the 9th District seat in the California State Assembly, but lost to Republican incumbent Percy G. West.
+In 1934, upon West's retirement, Desmond ran for the seat again and defeated the Republican nominee, former Sacramento mayor Claude H.S.
+Bidwell.
+Desmond served five terms in the Assembly, and in 1941 was Speaker pro tempore.
+In 1944 he was elected to the California State Senate from the 19th District.
+Re-elected in 1948, 1952 and 1956, Desmond was in his fourth Senate term when he died in office.

 Desmond is chiefly remembered for his efforts in relation to the establishment of California State University, Sacramento, in 1947.
-Desmond convinced the Senate's finance committee to withhold funding for the University of California until he had a commitment.
-Eleven of his own children and grandchildren graduated from the university, which, in recognition of his contribution, named one of its halls of residence after him.
+He convinced the Senate's finance committee to withhold funding for the University of California until he had a commitment.
+Eleven of his own children and grandchildren graduated from the university, which, in recognition of his contribution, named one of its residence halls after him.

-Earl D. Desmond died in office at Sacramento, aged 62.
-His son, Louis N. Desmond (1926-2012), later served as Deputy District Attorney, Sacramento County.
+He died in Sacramento in 1958, aged 62.
+His son, Louis N. Desmond (1926-2012), later served as Deputy District Attorney of Sacramento County.